jadelapuente/14jdelap.github.io/content/posts/python-decimal-module-performance-optimization.md

 ---
 title: "Python performance: 6x speedup by fixing a decimal module linking error"
 date: "2024-12-10"
-description: "Learn how fixing a Python decimal module linking error led to 6x performance improvement: a detailed guide on debugging C extensions and symbol errors in Python interpreters."
+description: "A case study on debugging a symbol error in the Python interpreters."
-summary: "Learn how fixing a Python decimal module linking error led to 6x performance improvement: a detailed guide on debugging C extensions and symbol errors in Python interpreters."
+summary: "A case study on debugging a symbol error in the Python interpreters."
 tags: ["python", "compilation", "linking", "symbols"]
 categories: ["python", "c", "software engineering"]
-# series: ["AI"]
 ShowToc: true
 TocOpen: false
 ---